qhv1/CS1632_Fall2020/exercises/Supplement1/README.md

 have the // TODO: Implement comment and the default action is to fail().
 The failing methods are the ones used for the renting feature in Gherkin.
 Replace fail() with the proper implementation of each method.
 Observe how other steps were implemented to get hints.
-After this, if you run Cucumber again, you will get:
+After this, if you run Cucumber again, you will
+get:

 ```
 ...
 Tests run: 14, Failures: 0, Errors: 1, Skipped: 0
 ...
 ```

+### Further Modifying StepDefinitions.java and User Story for the "rent cats" Feature

 So where did this error come from?
 If you scroll up in the Cucumber output a little bit, you will see the following messages: